Elmer Bernstein: Early 1950s: Hollywood blacklist

+Late 1950s-1960s: Breakthrough

+Bernstein was hired by Cecil B. DeMille to score his 1956 Biblical epic The Ten Commandments.
+He was originally hired only to write and record diegetic music for the film's dance sequences and other onscreen musical passages, but was promoted after DeMille's regular composer Victor Young declined due to failing health.
+In total, Bernstein wrote 2½ hours of music for the film, which proved a massive hit and cemented his status as a top score composer.

 Bernstein wrote the theme songs or other music for more than 200 films and TV shows, including The Magnificent Seven, The Great Escape, The Ten Commandments (1956), Johnny Staccato (1959 TV theme and Capitol Records album) received little attention in the US but the single went to number four in Britain, True Grit, The Man with the Golden Arm, To Kill a Mockingbird, Robot Monster, Ghostbusters, Baby the Rain Must Fall (1965), and the fanfare used in the National Geographic television specials.

 His theme for The Magnificent Seven is also familiar to television viewers, as it was used in commercials for Marlboro cigarettes.
 Bernstein also provided the score to many of the short films of Ray and Charles Eames.

 In 1961 Bernstein co-founded Äva Records, an American record label based in Los Angeles together with Fred Astaire, Jackie Mills and Tommy Wolf.

 Broadway

 In addition to his film music, Bernstein wrote the scores for two Broadway musicals, How Now, Dow Jones, with lyricist Carolyn Leigh, in 1967 and Merlin, with lyricist Don Black, in 1983.

-One of Bernstein's tunes has since gained a lasting place in U.S. college sports culture.
-In 1968, University of South Carolina football head coach Paul Dietzel wrote new lyrics to "Step to the Rear", from How Now, Dow Jones.
+One of Bernstein's tunes has since gained a lasting place in U.S. college sports culture: in 1968, University of South Carolina football head coach Paul Dietzel wrote new lyrics to "Step to the Rear", from How Now, Dow Jones.
 The South Carolina version of the tune, "The Fighting Gamecocks Lead the Way", has been the school's fight song ever since.

-1950s: Hollywood Blacklist

-Along with many other artists in Hollywood, Bernstein faced censure during the McCarthy era of the early 1950s.
-Bernstein was called by the House Un-American Activities Committee when it was discovered that he had written some music reviews for a Communist newspaper.
-After he refused to name names, pointing out that he had never attended a Communist Party meeting, he found himself composing music for movies such as Robot Monster and Cat-Women of the Moon, a step down from his earlier Sudden Fear and Saturday's Hero.